LPC-MHSP, NCC, MS

 Prior to launching Heart Pine Counseling Center, Charlie worked as a Private Practice Therapist in Knoxville, working primarily with couples, young professionals, college students, and families of the local Private Schools.
 Charlie's other clinical experience includes residential drug and alcohol counseling, as well as working in partnership with the Children’s Center of the Cumberlands, a federal Child Advocacy Center located in Scott County.
 With the Children's Center, he cherished his time serving children and families struggling in home and at school, as well as victims of abuse and neglect.

 Charlie was born and raised in East Tennessee, growing up in the beautiful historic City of Norris.
-He enjoys being the guinea pig of his wife’s cooking obsession, being walked by his three dogs, and restoring Norris homes built in the 1930s, seeking to meld the craftmanship of that era with the air-conditioning of today.
+He enjoys being the guinea pig of his wife’s cooking obsession, exploring the woods with his daughter and his dogs, and restoring Norris homes built in the 1930s, seeking to meld the craftmanship of that era with the air-conditioning of today.